The Nest

 Can a ROFR Bar a Prospective Homebuyer?

-The ROFR clause or ROFR agreement can be invoked if the board feels that a homebuyer is undesirable.
-Also, the ROFR can protect the condo if the prospective homebuyer’s financials are sub-par or lacking.
+The ROFR clause or ROFR agreement can be invoked if the board considers a homebuyer undesirable.
+The ROFR can also protect the condo if the prospective homebuyer’s financials are subpar or lacking.

-The buyer can also take the condo to court.
+The buyer can also sue the condo.
 Let’s say the buyer has a violent criminal record, and the board blocked the buyer from purchasing a unit.

 In such a situation, taking the condo to court is lengthy and can cost money.
-The buyer is better positioned to move onto another building because proving that the board had discriminated against him is very difficult.
+The buyer is better positioned to move onto another building because proving that the board had discriminated against him is complicated.

 RSS Feed